slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your best job will be one that you were unqualified for because it stretches you.
 In fact only apply to jobs you are unqualified for."
 -- Kevin Kelly*

+> *"The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
+Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do."
+-- Kevin Kelly*

 > *"If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss."
 -- Kevin Kelly*